About this Event

 Film Screening: 4:00pm (runtime 50 min)

-Discussion with Marcia Jarmel, moderated by Alecia Jean Orsini and featuring special panelists directly following the screening at 5:00pm.
+Discussion with Marcia Jarmel, moderated by Ariana Cohen-Halberstam, Artistic Director of Boston Jewish Film, and featuring special panelists Dinanyili Paulina, COO of La Colaborativa and Melinda Vega, Community Activist, directly following the screening at 5:00pm.

 This program is supported in part by a grant from the Chelsea Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.